Scotland with autistic children

-Scotland is one of the most manageable destinations we have travelled as a family with autistic children — and it is also our home.
-It combines compact cities, open countryside, reliable infrastructure and a strong outdoor culture with a pace of life that can feel far less overwhelming than many major European destinations.
+Scotland is one of the most manageable destinations we have travelled as a family with autistic children — and it’s also our home.
+If you’re planning a trip to Scotland with kids, it offers a unique mix of compact cities, open countryside and predictable travel.

-This page is your step-by-step Scotland planning guide.
-Instead of simply listing posts, it walks you through how to plan a trip to Scotland with an autistic child — from practical preparation and transport decisions to choosing the right base, selecting suitable activities and reducing day-to-day uncertainty.
+This Scotland travel guide walks you through how to plan a trip to Scotland with an autistic child — from practical preparation and transport decisions to choosing the right base, selecting suitable activities and reducing day-to-day uncertainty.

-If you are travelling from elsewhere in the UK, Scotland is straightforward.
+If you are travelling from elsewhere in the UK, Scotland is a straightforward destination for families with children.
 If you are travelling from overseas, there are still a few practical things to check before committing.

 If you are travelling from outside the UK, check current UK entry rules and visa requirements before booking.
 Immigration rules can change and it is always better to confirm in advance.